-The Pledge of America will work with the state and local officials to enforce our immigration laws through addressing the illegal immigration problem and the Mexican drug cartel through enacting a “hands on approach” regarding these matters.
+The Pledge of America will work with the state and local officials to enforce our immigration laws by addressing the illegal immigration problem and the Mexican drug cartel through enacting a “hands-on approach” regarding these matters.
 The Pledge also will strengthen visa security to stop terrorism in the United States.
 The Department of Homeland Security will be required to review all visa applications that rank as high risk and “prevent aliens from attempting to avoid deportation after having their visa’s revoked.”

 The message being portrayed to America is that we are in need of secure operational control of the border, working with the state and local officials to enforce the law, and strengthening visa security, which would bring about security, enforcement, and strength.
 Some believe that this recommended pledge suggests that the Border Patrol is in need of money to do their job, the undocumented immigrants and drug cartels are involved in a much bigger issue of conflict that requires a “hands-on approach”, and questions whether or not the State Department is doing enough to screen terrorists as well as future terrorist happenings.